datascienceproject1/Data-Science-Visualization-Project/README.md

 # Data-Science-Visualization-Project
 The repository created for Data Science Visualization Project, to keep version control.

+The code has been verified and tested, Master branch is updated with code now.
+The final instructions to run the code can be seen below.

 Before running the script, Download the pre-processed data file.
 It contains:
 LatScaled.mat      - the latitude locations for the data grid, scaled appropriately in a single vector.